tandeshao/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * A person’s tags or memo can be removed by typing `t/` or `m/` respectively without specifying text after it.
 * A person's contacted date can be edited to "Not contacted" by typing `c/` without specifying a date after it.
 * If contacted date is specified, it must be a **valid** [AD](https://en.wikipedia.org/wiki/Anno_Domini) date in the **dd-mm-yyyy** format, and must not be in the future.
-For both invalid date and incorrect format, the same error message will be displayed, that it needs to be a valid date following the proper format.
+For both invalid date and incorrect format, the same error message will be shown, that it needs to be a valid date following the proper format.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** Abπ helps to manage duplicates, refer to [4.9.
 Policy on duplicates](#49-policy-on-duplicates)